Chapter 10: Presentation

 IFRS 15 introduces the terms ‘contract asset’ and ‘contract liability’ in the context of revenue arising from contracts with customers and provides guidance on the presentation of such assets and liabilities in the statement of financial position.

-Entities may encounter various types of assets and liabilities related to customers arising from revenue or other transactions.
-These could include costs of obtaining a contract, which are capitalized in line with IFRS 15, financial assets and liabilities as defined in IAS 32, and provisions as defined in IAS 37.
+Entities may also recognise other types of assets and liabilities which relate to customers, as a result of revenue or other transactions.
+Examples might include costs of obtaining a contract capitalised in accordance with IFRS 15, financial assets and financial liabilities as defined in IAS 32, and provisions as defined in IAS 37.

-However, when it comes to offsetting these assets and liabilities against contract assets and liabilities, entities should note that IAS 1 prohibits such offsetting unless required or permitted by an IFRS.
-Neither IFRS 15 nor any other IFRS provides such a requirement or permission concerning contract assets and liabilities.
+In practice, it will not be possible for entities to offset other assets and liabilities against contract assets and liabilities.
+IAS 1 prohibits offsetting assets and liabilities unless required or permitted by an IFRS.
+Neither IFRS 15 nor any other IFRS includes such a requirement or permission in respect of contract assets and liabilities.

-This matter was deliberated by the TRG in October 2014, and it was generally agreed that entities should look to other IFRS Standards for guidance on whether to offset other assets and liabilities against contract assets and liabilities.
+This issue was discussed by the TRG in October 2014, with general agreement that entities should refer to other IFRS Standards when determining whether to offset other assets and liabilities against contract assets and contract liabilities.

 An entity should present or disclose the following amounts: